-Vacation periods should be deleted by the end of the year so that they are not carried on into the following year.
+Note: Vacation periods should be deleted by the end of the year so that they are not carried on into the following year.

-1.9 Presetting room and DHW temperature set points
+Setting room and DHW temperature set points

-For the heating circuits, the desired room temperatures during the day (Day set point) and during the night (Night set point) can be preset.
+For the heating circuits, the desired room temperatures during the day (Day set point) and during the night (Night set point) can be entered into the controller.
 In the DHW circuit, the temperature you wish the DHW to be heated to can be set.